1 - AI Classes

 3. https://s3.amazonaws.com/zk-sw-repo/zk_app_utils.py.pdf or https://s3.amazonaws.com/zk-sw-repo/zk_app_utils.c.pdf respectively.

-6 - Evaluation
+5 - Evaluation

-Evaluation of Protection Measures
+Evaluation of protection measures

 Software-based and hardware-based protection measures can be evaluated by means of different criteria.
 Some important criteria are